Menu

 The wood is very heavy, close-grained, light to dark brown, and durable in contact with the soil.
 It has been used for cross-ties and fence posts, as well as for furniture and cabinetry.

-Post Oak 2
+Post Oak Tree

-Post Oak 3
+Post Oak Tree winter

 Visit our Tree Campus homepage for more information.